JonathanWilbur/mueller-report/volume1.md

 ### B. Post-Election And Transition-Period Contacts

-Trump was elected president on November 8, 2016. beginning immediately after the election, individuals connected to the Russian government started contacting officials on the Trump campaign and transition Team through multiple channels-sometimes through Russian ambassador Kislyak and at other times through individuals who sought reliable contacts through
+Trump was elected president on November 8, 2016.
+Beginning immediately after the election, individuals connected to the Russian government started contacting officials on the Trump campaign and transition Team through multiple channels-sometimes through Russian ambassador Kislyak and at other times through individuals who sought reliable contacts through